Advanced Identity Cloud

 To manage push devices, the user must log in using either the device or a recovery code.

-For more information, refer to Manage devices for MFA.
+Learn more in Manage devices for MFA.

 Respond to push notifications